-Research shows that tea has a healing properties which Kombucha’s fermentation process helps to unlock.
+Research shows that tea has healing properties which Kombucha’s fermentation process helps to unlock.
 With Kombucha’s help, the polyphenols & anti-oxidants become more bio-available, which just means they are easier for your body to absorb.
 Once again, Kombucha works with nature’s own systems to improve their efficiency: Symbiosis!

 Some health benefits attributed to tea are:

 - prevents tooth decay due to the presence of fluorine

 No wonder Kombucha has such a host of healing properties.
 It is made from a beverage that already has amazing health benefits.
 Then Kombucha makes it easier for the body to absorb those benefits through the magic of fermentation and a little colony of special bacteria and yeast, which end up producing a bunch of vitamins and enzymes that weren’t there before as well.
 Bonus!

 Kombucha cultures love black tea and green tea and grow thick, healthy SCOBYs in either one.
 That said, black tea contains more fuel for the SCOBY to grow, so the cultures generally grow more quickly and more robustly.

 **Bonus Definition – flush – tea is harvested 2 times per year.
 Each harvest is a flush.
 The leaves from the first flush in Spring have a different flavor and quality than those of the second flush in Summer.
 Some types of tea also have an Autumnal flush.

 Tea contains several nutrients and compounds that feed the Kombucha culture including nitrogen, caffeine and theanine to name a few.
 Along with the sugar, tea is the main fuel source for the SCOBY.
 When you brew Kombucha with herbal infusions (also called tisanes), you may get a delicious, healthy fermented beverage, but over time, due to the lack of necessary nutrients, the culture will usually atrophy and eventually die.